 The principle objective of this course is to equip network defenders, intelligence analysts, and other security operations personnel with a modern methodology to characterizing, investigating, attributing, and responding to advanced cyber threats in a collaborative, real-time environment.
 Students should expect to leave this course with proficiency in intelligence-driven network defense operations.

-MODULES IN THIS COURSE:
+MODULES IN THIS COURSE

-Module 3 – Cyber Threat Intelligence Planning & Requirements
+• Module 2: Planning & Requirements

-Module 4 – Cyber Threat Intelligence Collection & Operations
+• Module 3: Collection & Exploitation Operations

-Module 6 – Cyber Threat Intelligence Reporting & Dissemination
+• Module 4: Analysis, Reporting & Dissemination

 Individuals that are tasked with network defense, internal risk assessment or the analysis of cyber threats to their respective organizations network.

-There are no required prerequisites for course attendance, but students are will benefit from possessing a relative working knowledge of network defenses and networking.
+There are no required prerequisites for course attendance, but students will benefit from possessing a relative working knowledge of network defenses and networking.

 40 hours of course work, ideally delivered over 5 consecutive business days of a week.